chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/deploy.md

 If you're following along from the previous testing chapter jump to setting up a repository on GitHub.

-When the project was initialized with ember cli, a local repository was already setup for you.
+When the project was initialized with Ember CLI, a local repository was already setup for you.
 At this stage it's safe to add the files to the first commit.

 ```bash
 $ git add .